Updated January 7, 2020.

-Being somewhat lazy by nature, this doesn’t always mean stitching the background.
+Being somewhat lazy by nature, this doesn’t always mean stitching the background, even on painted canvases.
 So I have tried many things: dyeing my own canvas, pattern darning, doing needlepoint on cross stitch fabrics.
 If you are thinking backgrounds before you start stitching try something different — putting a layer (or two) of transparent fabric over the canvas and stitching.

 With care and careful selection, this is an outstanding way to add pale or intense color to your needlepoint background.